window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-32987357-1');

 What is a Mudroom?

 Traditionally, mudrooms were a fixture in rural homes where a transitional space was needed to serve as a changing station before entering the home.
-After a day spent out working in outside, a person’s boots, pants, and jacket would be covered in mud and grime.
-The mudroom gave them a place to take off all of their work gear without tracking mud and dirt into the home.
-However, the idea of a mudroom quickly spread and are now found all types of areas and homes.
-They’re especially popular here in Minnesota, as our harsh, snow-ridden winters leave us needing a space to take off our wet and dirty clothes before entering the house.
+After working outside, a person’s boots, pants, and jacket would be covered in mud and grime.
+The mudroom was a place to take off their work gear without tracking mud and dirt into the home.

-Determine What Your Mudroom is For?
+What’s Your Mudroom For?

 • Jackets